antoinesylvia/Homelab_and_GPT_Playground/Project 1 - Forwarding for Multiple Pi-Holes/README.md

 NGINX can also handle this function but you would need to compile it with the "streams" module: https://www.nginx.com/blog/announcing-udp-load-balancing/

 Sample Flow: User > Unifi Security Gateway > Forwarder/Load Balancer(s) for DNS x2 > PiHole x3 (blocks ads and points to upstream DNS servers) > DNScrypt Proxy (DNS over TLS or DNS over HTTPS) > Public DNS (with no logging) or fallback to Unbound (recursive DNS installed locally x2).

+Let this run for at least 12 hours before setting this as a service.